-STEP 1 Prepare the site
+••• STEP 1 Prepare the site

-- Use the indicator for Baha to carefully mark the location of the planned implant site, generally 50-55 mm from the ear canal and with the indicator in line with the top of the pinna.
+- Use the indicator for Baha to carefully mark the location of the planned implant site, generally 50-55mm from the ear canal and with the indicator in line with the top of the pinna.
 Anatomical landmarks, such as the zygomatic line are useful guides.
-Avoid the sound processor touching the pinna (Fig. 1). - Mark the incision, generally 20-30 mm long, posterior to the pinna following the direction of the hairline (Fig. 2).
-The length of the incision may vary depending on the tissue thickness but should be sufficiently long to ensure visibility of the planned implant site.
-Mark the implant site 10 mm posterior to the incision line.
-Some methylene blue may be applied on a needle to mark the bone to facilitate identification of implant site after opening the incision.
+Avoid the sound processor touching the pinna (Fig. 1). - Mark the incision line approximately 10mm anterior to the abutment site.
+The incision length is generally 20-30mm long, following the direction of the hair line (Fig 2).
+The implant/abutment should be placed at least 10mm from the incision line.

-STEP 2 Make the incision
+••• STEP 2 Make the incision

-- Use a scalpel to make an incision down to the periosteum (Fig. 3). - Open up the incision to expose the periosteum using a self retaining retractor.
-Any other retractor may also be used. - Make a cruciate incision (6 x 6 mm square) in the periosteum to expose enough bone for the implant flange and raise the edges with a raspatorium (Fig. 4).
+- Use a scalpel to make an incision down to the periosteum.
+(Fig. 3). - Open up the incision and identify the implant placement, at least 10mm posterior to the incision line. - Make a cruciate incision (6mm square) in the periosteum to expose enough bone for the implant flange, and raise the edges with a raspatorium (Fig. 4).